tyleha/beneathdata/content/4 - Email Data.md

 ## Wrapup

 Like I said, email is an incredibly descriptive dataset.
-There are a ton more nugets of interest in that DataFrame above just waiting to be sussed out, and we haven't even started parsing the _content_ of the emails yet.
+There are a ton more nuggets of interest in that DataFrame above just waiting to be sussed out, and we haven't even started parsing the _content_ of the emails yet.
 Who writes me the longest messages?
 What's my favorite curse word?
 Whose emails am I most and least likely to respond to?
 And so on.

 I encourage you to take a crack at some of those analytics yourself and post any good ones in the comment section below.